 - The subtraction is limited to $1,625 for each qualifying child in grades K-6 and $2,500 for each qualifying child in grades 7-12.
 For children in 6th and 7th grades, use the limit for the child’s grade level at the end of the tax year; for children who started college during the tax year, use the 12th grade limit.

-- To claim the K-12 subtraction, complete Schedule M1M with your Minnesota Form M1, Individual Income Tax Return.
+- To claim the K-12 subtraction, complete Schedule M1M, Income Additions and Subtractions with your Form M1.

 For more information, see: